The below short story originally appeared in American Crime Magazine.

-A wire service wrote that the dairy farmer’s name was Alfred McDonald.
+A wire service wrote that the dairy farmer’s name was Alfred MacDonald.

 And as he was in his late 70’s, he was old.

-I thought of the song, “Old McDonald had a farm.
+I thought of the song, “Old MacDonald had a farm.
 Ee i ee i o.
 And on his farm he had some cows.”

-The hostage story interested me, and I was sure that the story would also interest the readers of my crime column in the local newspaper.
+The hostage story interested me, and I was sure that the story would also interest the readers of my crime column in the local newspaper in Philadelphia.

-Alfred McDonald read the Philadelphia newspapers, so he knew me from my weekly column.
+Alfred MacDonald read the Philadelphia newspapers, so he knew me from my weekly column.
 He called me and consented to be interviewed.
 He invited me to his farm the following day.

 Accompanied by a photographer, Tony Russo, we drove the two hours from South Philadelphia to the dairy farm.
 Although he was considered a small dairy farmer, the farm looked large to me, with more cows than I’d ever seen together in one place.

-As we sat in his office, McDonald told me about the hostage situation.
+As we sat in his office, MacDonald told me about the hostage situation.

-McDonald and his wife, his son and daughter-in-law had sat down at the kitchen table to eat lunch when the four-armed men invaded the home.
-McDonald was thankful that the grand children were in school.
+MacDonald and his wife, his son and daughter-in-law had sat down at the kitchen table to eat lunch when the four-armed men invaded the home.
+MacDonald was thankful that the grandchildren were in school.

 The four men dragged a frightened young woman in with them.
-McDonald knew two of the men.
-They were Jimmy and Billy Huston, two of Buck Huston’s three sons.
-McDonald didn’t know the other two men, but he could see they were hard and desperate men, criminals who would not hesitate to fire the guns they brandished as they entered the kitchen.
-McDonald told his family to be still and calm.
+MacDonald knew two of the men.
+The two were Jimmy and Billy Huston, two of Buck Huston’s three sons.
+MacDonald didn’t know the other two men, but he could see they were hard and desperate men, criminals who would not hesitate to fire the guns they brandished as they entered the kitchen.
+MacDonald told his family to be still and calm.

-One of the men, a dark, muscular and tattooed man of about 40, said to McDonald, “You don’t look scared, old-timer.
+One of the men, a dark, muscular and tattooed man of about 40, said to MacDonald, “You don’t look scared, old-timer.
 That makes me think about shooting you dead on the spot.”

-The other men laughed, which made McDonald think the man was the leader of this criminal gang.
+The other men laughed, which made MacDonald think the man was the leader of this criminal gang.

 “Hank,’ Jimmy said to the man, “He’s a cantankerous old coot, but he won’t try nothing while we got his family covered.”

-McDonald’s wife served the armed men lunch, as if they were invited guests.
+MacDonald’s wife served the armed men lunch, as if they were invited guests.
 The men sat at the table with their guns close by.
-McDonald’s wife gave the young woman a glass of water and tried to calm her.
+MacDonald’s wife gave the young woman a glass of water and tried to calm her.

-Jimmy Huston had served in prison with Hank, and he often spoke of his “fool-proof” plan to rob the county bank and then race to a small airfield nearby, where Lenny, the eldest Huston son who was a pilot, owned a small plane.
+Jimmy Huston had served in prison with Hank Dawkins, and he often spoke of his “fool-proof” plan to rob the county bank and then race to a small airfield nearby, where Lenny, the eldest Huston, a pilot, owned a small plane.
 The bank robbers would then fly away with their stolen cash.
 “Leaving the cops in our dust,” as Jimmy Huston put it.

-After Jimmy Huston and Hank were released from prison some months part, they met up and enlisted the other two Huston sons and a friend of Hank’s, a quiet and serious killer they called Repo.
+After Jimmy Huston and Dawkins were released from prison some months apart, they met up and enlisted the other two Huston sons and a friend of Dawkins’s, a quiet and serious killer named Joe Wilson.

 As plans often do, several things went wrong in addition to the presence of the deputy outside the bank.
 First, Lenny Huston called and said he was having mechanical problems with the plane.
 He said he needed an hour to make repairs before they could take off.
 And second, there were three police cars blocking the highway as Jimmy raced to the airfield.

-Jimmy Huston saw the police cars and swung his car off onto a road that led to McDonald’s dairy farm.
+Jimmy Huston saw the police cars and swung his car off onto a road that led to MacDonald’s dairy farm.

 “There’re here.”
-Repo said calmly as he looked out of the kitchen window.
+Wilson said calmly as he looked out of the kitchen window.

-Hank got up from the table and looked out at a small crowd of McDonald’s workers and three patrol cars with the officers armed with shotguns and rifles.
+Dawkins got up from the table and looked out at a small crowd of MacDonald’s workers and three patrol cars with the officers armed with shotguns and rifles.

-“Old man,” Hank said to McDonald.
+“Old man,” Dawkins said to MacDonald.
 “Go out there and tell the cops we have hostages.
 Tell ‘em we’ll kill ‘em if they get in our way.”

-Without a word, McDonald got up and walked outside.
+Without a word, MacDonald got up and walked outside.
 He told his workers to go home, or at least back up some.
 He walked up to the sheriff and told him what was happening in the house.
-McDonald told him of the bank robbers’ plan to go to the airfield and fly off with the oldest Huston son.
+MacDonald told him of the bank robbers’ plan to go to the airfield and fly off with the oldest Huston son.

-The sheriff told McDonald that they were waiting for the state police and an FBI team with a hostage negotiator to show up.
+The sheriff told MacDonald that they were waiting for the state police and an FBI team with a hostage negotiator to show up.
 Until then, they would take no action.

-McDonald told Hank what the sheriff had said.
+MacDonald told Dawkins what the sheriff had said.

-“We should take a second hostage,” Repo told Hank.
+“We should take a second hostage,” Wilson told Dawkins.

-“Women make better hostages, old-timer,” Hank said.
+“Women make better hostages, old-timer,” Dawkins said.
 “Don’t worry, we won’t hurt her unless the cops open up.
 Now sit down or we’ll kill all of you right now.”

 “That’ll let the cops know we’re serious,” Jimmy Huston said.

-“We’ll go in two groups,” Hank told the gang.
-“Billy and me will take the teller and grand mom.
-Repo, you and Jimmy leave in fifteen minutes with this other woman.
+“We’ll go in two groups,” Dawkins told the gang.
+“Billy and me will take the teller and grandmom.
+Joe, you and Jimmy leave in fifteen minutes with this other woman.
 Tie the men up and take the old man’s car.”

-Hank and Billy Huston rushed out to their car with the two women.
+Dawkins and Billy Huston rushed out to their car with the two women.
 The sheriff told his deputies to stay put.
-Thanks to McDonald, he knew where the bank robbers were heading, and he had radioed the state police and told them to get to the airfield first.
+Thanks to MacDonald, he knew where the bank robbers were heading, and he had radioed the state police and told them to get to the airfield first.

 Back in the kitchen, Jimmy Huston watched three of the patrol cars pull out, leaving one car and one deputy.

-He grabbed Jim McDonald around the neck and lifted him out of his chair.
+He grabbed Jim MacDonald around the neck and lifted him out of his chair.
 “What time is it?
 Should we leave now?”

-McDonald drew his Colt .45 and placed the gun up against Repo’s back and fired a round through the bank robber’s heart.
-Repo dropped to the floor as Jean screamed in fear.
+MacDonald drew his Colt .45 and placed the gun up against Wilson’s back and fired a round through the bank robber’s heart.
+Wilson dropped to the floor as Jean screamed in fear.

-Jimmy Huston also screamed, and he backed up against the wall with Jim in his grip.
-He saw Repo dead on the floor and McDonald crouched and pointing his gun at him.
+Jimmy Huston also screamed, and he backed up against the wall with Jim MacDonald in his grip.
+He saw Wilson dead on the floor and MacDonald crouched and pointing his gun at him.

 Jimmy Huston’s head exploded from the round.
-Jim McDonald, his face covered in blood and brain matter, rushed to his wife on the floor alongside Repo.
+Jim MacDonald, his face covered in blood and brain matter, rushed to his wife on the floor alongside Repo.